Farooq-co/Transaction-Anomaly-Shrinkage-Detection/README.md

-# Transaction-Anomaly-Shrinkage-Detection deploying issue
+# Transaction-Anomaly-Shrinkage-Detection Deployment

-I attempted to deploy the application on Railway, but encountered HTTP-related issues associated with the platform.
-I also explored alternative hosting services, including Render and Fly.io, but they required a payment method or credit card, which was not available.
-Consequently, I have provided a demo video demonstrating the application's functionality in place of a live deployment.
+The application is currently being deployed on **Vercel**.
+During the deployment process, I encountered build and configuration issues related to the Python environment and package management.
+These issues are being resolved to enable a successful live deployment.

+In the meantime, I have included a demo video that demonstrates the application's functionality and key features.
+Once the deployment issues are resolved, the live Vercel URL will be made available.